-Purchase, NY, plastic surgeon Michael Suzman, MD, says it is exceedingly rare for someone to become “immune” to neuromodulators, and that most patients find them to be very effective at the same dose, even over many years.
+According to Purchase, NY plastic surgeon Michael Suzman, MD, there’s a possibility that the neurotoxin is still working, but you’re perceiving it differently after many years of getting injected.
 “If a patient sees a lessened effect after receiving their regular injections, it may be because they are so used to the smooth look they have achieved, but still continue to age normally over time, and therefore see less of a ‘youthful’ result,” he explains.

 You Didn’t Go to an Expert Injector